navya227/Presentation_Control_System/readme.md

-# GestureDeck
+# Presentation Control System

-GestureDeck enables users to control PowerPoint presentations seamlessly using hand gestures via a webcam.
+This system enables users to control PowerPoint presentations seamlessly using hand gestures via a webcam.
 This project combines the power of OpenCV and Mediapipe for real-time hand gesture recognition and system interaction.

 ## Features
 - **Slide Navigation**: Swipe gestures to move between slides.